Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "Good," Knight nodded.
 "What else?
 The females?"

 "We have a trusted asset in place at the Mother-Supreme’s side.
 Green, and briefed on DEEP RELIC.
 The Mother-Supreme herself is still Green, too.
-Our efforts to cleanse Clans One-Fang and Firepaw on the other hand haven’t been so successful…" Regaari admitted.
+Our efforts to cleanse Clans One-Fang and Firepaw on the other hand haven’t been so successful..."
+Regaari admitted.

 "Meaning the Gaoian fleet’s like as not to be crippled by BIG HOTEL action before the shooting even starts," Powell summarized.